A must-see for women who want to enjoy turning and improve their quality: Salomon's QST Stella 106

 "In Hokkaido, it's rare to have sessions with just the ladies, so I'm very happy to have the opportunity to do this regardless of the conditions.
 Noriko's skis are powerful and she has a lot of experience, so she has solid control on any slope and is also fast.
 It's rare to see skiing like this up close, so it's a very valuable experience."

-For her, who usually skis at ski resorts or in the backcountry around Sapporo, the mountains of Hakuba were a completely new experience.
-What's more, she enjoyed skiing with other experienced skiers of the same gender
+For her, who usually skis at ski resorts near Sapporo or in the backcountry, the mountains of Hakuba were a completely new experience.
+What's more, she enjoyed skiing with other experienced women

 Meanwhile, Fukushima Noriko also said that the session with Nakagawa Mirai was stimulating